JustinPatenaude/balticathletics/index.md

 ---
 layout: home
 slideshow:
 - title: We Are Moving!!
-Stay tuned for a Grand Opening Announcement in September!!
-  text: ''
+  text: Stay tuned for a Grand Opening Announcement in September!!
   button_text: ''
   button_link: ''
   image: "/We-are-moving-2018_blau.png"